Redslaya/ARCore/ARCoreTutorial.md

 Next, go to `GameObject -> UI -> Event System`.
 This will automatically add the event to the scene.

 ## Add Image Database
 Next, we need to add an Image Target to our image target database.
 This database allows multiple image targets to display the same visualization.
 Thankfully, the ARCore SDK includes a basic database for us to use.
-To find this database, search in the project hierarchy for "Example database” and double click on the Unity object that appears.
+To find this database, search in the project hierarchy for "Example database” and click on the Unity object that appears.

 If your database does not already include a picture, we have provided an image file of the WPI logo in `Assets -> prefabs` for you to use.
 Simply click select on the empty image and look for the WPI logo in the box that appears!
 Images with unique patterns and contrasting colors work best.
 The database will automatically give you a score for how good of a target your image is.
 You should aim to use images with a score of 85 or above.